-Drink plenty of fluids; however avoid hot/steamy hot foods and liquids.
+Drink plenty of fluids; however, avoid hot/steamy foods and liquids.
 Cool soft food and liquids should be eaten on the day of surgery.
 You may return to a normal diet, as tolerated, beginning the day after surgery but avoid crunchy food (popcorn, pretzels, and potato chips) for a week after surgery, as these could become lodged and irritate the surgical area.
-If the tooth was uprighted (placed into the correct position), stay with soft foods until your post op appointment, usually within 7-10 days after surgery.